 Crosshair Aware: The three floating vehicles which attack New Haven City and the Cyber-Errol boss battle use this.
 The latter can even take out the floor if need be.

-Deflector Shields: Appeared as both one of Jak's Light Eco powers and the main weapon of the Dark Makers.
+Deflector Shields: Appears as both one of Jak's Light Eco powers and the main weapon of the Dark Makers.

-Disc One Nuke: The second mod for the Beam Reflexor is obtained very early in the game, it's rapidly ricocheting bullets can quickly clear a room of even the most difficult enemies with just a few shots.
+Disc One Nuke: The second mod for the Beam Reflexor is obtained very early in the game, and its rapidly ricocheting bullets can quickly clear a room of even the most difficult enemies with just a few shots.